huggingface/hub-docs/docs/hub/spaces-sdks-docker-giskard.md

 ## Generate a Giskard API key

-The Giskard API key is used to establish communication between the environment where your AI models are running and the Giskard app on HuggingFace Spaces.
-If you've set the **Visibility** of your Space to **Private**, you will need to provide a HuggingFace user access token to generate the Giskard API key and establish a communication.
+The Giskard API key is used to establish communication between the environment where your AI models are running and the Giskard app on Hugging Face Spaces.
+If you've set the **Visibility** of your Space to **Private**, you will need to provide a Hugging Face user access token to generate the Giskard API key and establish a communication.
 To do so, follow the instructions displayed in the settings page of the Giskard app.